 The course is taught by two teachers with individual areas of expertise, both with a professional and practising sports science background.

 The Sports Massage qualification is a recognised industry standard.
 On completion, the practitioner will be able to obtain full professional insurance.
 Successful students will be able to join a sports massage association, the UK’s leading independent professional body for Sports Massage, and the Complimentary Therapy and Natural Healthcare Council (CNHC).

 Sports Massage Level 3 Course Outline

-The course will cover the full FHT Sports Massage level 3 QCF syllabus through formal lectures, practicals and class demonstrations as well as home assignments.
+The course will cover the full FHT Sports Massage level 3 syllabus through formal lectures, practicals and class demonstrations as well as home assignments.

 Some of the topics covered in the sports massage course are: